 How has your TESOL prepared you for the job you are currently working?

-The TESOL certificate course gave me the
+The TESOL certificate course

 accreditation that I need in many positions as part of their minimum requirements.
 I have enjoyed referring to the lesson plans, grammar activities, and videos that I can cater to different age groups and classes.